 In addition to her work on behalf of thousands of clients, Natalie has also continued in her passion to educate others.
-Natalie taught at Pierce College, educating criminal justice students in Constitutional Rights, Criminal Law and Procedure, Evidence Law, Victimology and Advocacy, Criminal Justice, Policing in America and Corrections in America.
+Natalie taught in the criminal justice program at Palau Community College and taught at Pierce College, educating criminal justice students in Constitutional Rights, Criminal Law and Procedure, Evidence Law, Victimology and Advocacy, Criminal Justice, Policing in America and Corrections in America.
 Natalie uses her platform as an educator to bring awareness to important issues such as mass incarceration, racial disparity in sentencing, persistent violations of constitutional rights, and alternatives to incarcerations through specialized court programs and restorative justice.

 Natalie is grateful for all of the opportunities that life has given her, and she is constantly looking for ways to continue to help others both in the criminal justice system and in the classroom.
 While Natalie considers herself to be a zealous advocate for her clients in the courtroom, she also hopes that her dedication to educating today’s criminal justice students will help lay the foundation for improving our criminal justice system in the future.

 - Bicycle and Pedestrian Accidents

 - Fatal Accidents and Wrongful Death

 - Gonzaga University School of Law, Spokane, Washington